ivy-llc/ivy/README.md

 as many hands as possible on it!
 Whether you are a seasoned developer or just starting out, you\'ll find a place here!
-Join the Ivy community in our [Discord](https://discord.gg/sXyFF8tDtm) 👾 server, which is the perfect place to ask questions, share ideas, and get help from both fellow developers and the Ivy Team directly!
+Join the Ivy community in our [Discord](https://discord.gg/sXyFF8tDtm) 👾 server, which is the perfect place to ask questions, share ideas, and get help from fellow developers and the Ivy Team directly!

 Also!
-Feel free to follow us on [Twitter](https://twitter.com/letsunifyai) 🐦 as well, we use it to share updates, sneak peeks, and all sorts of relevant news, certainly a great way to stay in the loop 😄
+Feel free to follow us on [Twitter](https://twitter.com/letsunifyai) 🐦 as well, we use it to share updates, sneak peeks, and all sorts of relevant news, certainly, a great way to stay in the loop 😄

-Can\'t wait to see you there!
+I Can\'t wait to see you there!

 ------------------------------------------------------------------------